croservices/cro-webapp/README.md

 may repeat the opening alphabetic characters of an opener in the closer if desired, however (so `<@foo>` could be closed with `</@foo>`).

-As with Perl 6, there is a notion of current topic, like the Perl 6 `$_`.
+As with Raku, there is a notion of current topic, like the Raku `$_`.

 #### Unpacking hash and object properties